Raist90/cv/content/what-is-this-blog-about.md

 date: "2023-01-14"
 tags: "coding, blogging"
 description: "This blog is about my journey as a developer.
 I will write about the things I learn, the things I build and the things I think about."
-cover: "/what-is-this-blog-about.webp"
-alt: "Code on a screen"
+alt: "What is this blog about"
 ---
 This blog is about my journey as a developer.
 I will write about the things I learn, the things I build and the things I think about.